 - 1. Interview with an admission officer. - 2.
-Complete an Application for Admission to the College. - Submit proof of high school graduation or equivalent OR sign a Certification of Attainment of a high school diploma or equivalent. - 4.
-Pay the \$50 non-refundable application fee. - 5.
-Arrange to take the ACCUPLACERTM placement evaluation prior to registration, if required.
+Complete an Application for Admission to the College. - 3.
+Pay the \$50 non-refundable application fee. - Arrange to take the ACCUPLACERTM placement evaluation prior to registration, if required.
 For further information, see individual program pages.